 Jökulsarlon is my favourite place.
-Often it is not at the top of my list, but if you consider what percentage of my successful images come from Jökulsarlon, both the lagoon and the beach, (we are talking in the region of 80%) it is hard to deny that Jökulsarlon is my favourite place.
+Often it is not at the top of my list, but if you consider what percentage of my successful images come from Jökulsarlon, both the glacier lagoon and the beach, (we are talking in the region of 80%) it is hard to deny that Jökulsarlon is my favourite place.
 But because I am there so much, my senses are kind of numb to the outstanding scenery.
 I have customers tugging on my sleeve in excitement because they see a seal and I am just like “aha”.
 Landscape photographer David Clapp once asked me on the shores of Jökulsarlon if I ever get bored being here all the time and I explained that if I am bored with this place then there is something seriously wrong with my head, sometimes I am bored.
 So this article is about Jökulsarlon and the aurora experience, but mostly it is an examination of how we can become complacent in the presence of great beauty.

 At this point, I had been taking Northern lights photographs for 10 years.
 My early obsession with capturing every possible aurora that was thrown at Iceland was often rewarded with deep feelings of awe.
 People talk about standing on the edge of the grand canyon and in the presence of such magnificent beauty, they feel small and insignificant.
 Although I have never seen the Grand Canyon and can’t relate directly to this feeling, I can report deep sensations when you witness a good aurora storm the first few times.
 I am not sure if I was hypnotised by the lights, or high on nicotine, but I suppose an overwhelming humbling in the presence of such massive solar energy.
 I guess what happened was some sort of enlightenment.
 Enlightenment happens on an astro-physical level, so why not?
 Maybe I was jolted into some Kundalini awakening, but I remember thinking that smoking cigarettes seemed pretty pointless.
 (I did quite some years later.)
 So in meditative terms, I was in the present moment, (that’s what cigarettes do – small scale) I was SO in the present moment.